Fake-PhonePe-Mod-APK-2025/.github/profile/README.md

 ### Real-Life Examples
 1. **Phishing Scam:** In 2023, users received phishing emails claiming to be from PhonePe, urging them to download an "urgent security update."
 Victims found their bank accounts drained after installing the fake app.
-2. **Social Media Fraud:** Fake PhonePe pages on social media shared counterfeit APK links, promising cashback rewards.
+2. **Social Media Fraud:** **Download Fake PhonePe Sound Box** pages on social media shared counterfeit APK links, promising cashback rewards.
 Users who installed the app experienced unauthorized data access and transactions.

 ### How to Identify Fake PhonePe APKs
 Spotting a fake app can be challenging, but several red flags can help: